Lukasz-Jedrzejewski/Workshop_1/Readme.md

 LOTTO simulator.
 Type 6 numbers and check if you win!

 Third game:
-Sama as first game, but now you type, and the program will try to guess.
+Same as first game, but now you type, and the program will try to guess.

 Fourth game:
 Dice roll simulator.

 Fifth game:
-Searching most popular words wrom chosen website.
+Searching most popular words from chosen website.